swedenconnect/signature-validation/README.md

 Component | Description
 ---|---
-`TimeStampPolicyVerifier`  |  A verifier capable of validating timestamps against a defined validation policy `PDFSignaturePolicyValidator`  |  This is a policy validator which examines the signature validation results and applies a validation policy to determine the signature validity.
+`TimeStampPolicyVerifier`  |  A verifier capable of validating timestamps against a defined validation policy.
+`PDFSignaturePolicyValidator`  |  This is a policy validator which examines the signature validation results and applies a validation policy to determine the signature validity.
-`PDFSingleSignatureValidator`  |  This is the main PDF signature validator performing signature validation of individual PDF signatures
+`PDFSingleSignatureValidator`  |  This is the main PDF signature validator performing signature validation of individual PDF signatures.
 `PDFSVTValidator`  |  This is a PDF SVT validator capable of validating a PDF signature based on an existing SVT token.
 If no `PDFSVTValidator` is provided, no SVT validation is performed.

 #### PDF SVT issuance